JordanHendl/KGL/README.md

   And then simply open the generated .sln with whatever editor of your preference and build.

-  Generated RPM's default install to /usr/local/KGL on UNIX, and C:\Program Files\KGL on Windows.
+  Generated RPM's default install to '/usr/local/KGL' on UNIX, and 'C:\Program Files\KGL' on Windows.

   Using with CMake:
   1) Add the path to the install to your *CMAKE_PREFIX_PATH*.